andrewhlu/spl/README.md

 Suggested research topics:
 - wireless transceiving device suited for average parking lot dimension
 - low power consumption processor
+  - Luyao will look into STM32L0
+- solar panels as a method of extending battery life

 Suggested device aspects:
 - should last for at least 5 years